Fred Fisher (lawyer): Life and career

 These proceedings have been recorded in the documentary film Point of Order.

-Fisher's work for the Lawyers Guild had been confirmed by Welch several weeks earlier in a New York Times article, which in turn led McCarthy to insinuate that Fisher was a Communist during the hearings.
+Fisher's work for the Lawyers Guild had been confirmed by Welch several weeks earlier in a New York Times article, which in turn led McCarthy to insinuate that Fisher was a communist during the hearings.
 Fisher went on to become a partner at Hale and Dorr.
 In 1973–74, he served as president of the Massachusetts Bar Association.

-1989 Fisher died in Tel Aviv, Israel, where he was lecturing.
+In 1989, Fisher died in Tel Aviv, Israel, where he was lecturing.
 In his New York Times obituary, Fisher was referred to as a "McCarthy target."

 Legacy

 In the 1977 made-for-television film Tail Gunner Joe, the scene was re-enacted with Burgess Meredith portraying Welch and Peter Boyle as McCarthy.